Tritium: Use

-Biological radiometric assays
+Radiometric assays in biology and medicine

-Tritium has been used for biological radiometric assays, in a process akin to radiocarbon dating.
-For example, in one paper, [3H] retinyl acetate was traced through the body of Sprague-Dawley rats.
+Tritiation of drug candidates allows detailed analysis of their absorption and metabolism.
+Tritium has also been used for biological radiometric assays, in a process akin to radiocarbon dating.
+For example, [3H] retinyl acetate was traced through the bodies of rats.

 Self-powered lighting

-The beta particles emitted by the radioactive decay of small amounts of tritium cause chemicals called phosphors to glow.
+The beta particles from small amounts of tritium cause chemicals called phosphors to glow.
 This radioluminescence is used in self-powered lighting devices called betalights, which are used for night illumination of firearm sights, watches, exit signs, map lights, navigational compasses (such as current-use M-1950 U.S. military compasses), knives and a variety of other devices.
 As of 2000, commercial demand for tritium is 400 g per year and the cost is 30,000 $/g or more.

 Nuclear weapons

-Tritium is an important component in nuclear weapons.
-It is used to enhance the efficiency and yield of fission bombs and the fission stages of hydrogen bombs in a process known as "boosting" as well as in external neutron initiators for such weapons.
+Tritium is an important component in nuclear weapons; it is used to enhance the efficiency and yield of fission bombs and the fission stages of hydrogen bombs in a process known as "boosting" as well as in external neutron initiators for such weapons.